aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 _Degree_ of a node is basically number of edges that it has.
 The basic intuition is that, nodes with more connections are more influential and important in a network.
-In another words, the person with higher friend count in a social network, the more cited paper (_in-degree_) in a scientific citation network is the one that is more central according to this metric.
+In other words, the person with higher friend count in a social network, the more cited paper (_in-degree_) in a scientific citation network is the one that is more central according to this metric.